 I’ve actually done several “Living Flag” pictures.
-In those pieces my goal was to present the American experience, the spirit of America, as it is represented in the meaning of the flag—the ideas of freedom, justice, equality, and the sacrifices that people have made for those things.
+In those pieces my goal was to present the American experience, the spirit of America if you will, as it is represented in the meaning of the flag—the ideas of freedom, justice, equality, and the sacrifices that people have made for those things.
 I could have put them in a scene by scene format but those facets of our lives are so intertwined with the idea of America and with each other, so emotionally connected, or in some cases opposed, I decided to have them collide, as it were, on the flag itself.
 I tried to relate the individual elements to the colors of the flag, which I felt intensified the visual experience.

 You have a fourth drawing you’re showing, “Reunion”, that takes yet another approach and doesn’t, at least to my eye, seem to tell a story at all.

 Yes, in that one and in some other of my work there’s not a clear narrative.
 It’s just a scene.
 It doesn’t have a specific story.
 It’s pure action.
 That’s what motivates the piece.

 I chose the title “Reunion” because I felt as I was drawing the different characters and individuals there is a sense of unity present.
 However, at the same time, there is sense of diversity and difference.
 So I think there are linkages, but at no time was I going for a narrative that you’d find in the other pieces we’ve been talking about.

 At 27 you’re at the beginning of your career in art, but do you have a sense of how your work might be evolving?